-The problem is that there is a note of “elitism” to it all.
-This is a common illness in both literature about travel (the concept of “sophisticated travelers” vs. “mindless tourists”) and in literature about China (“cultural experts” vs. “ignorant foreigners”).
-And you will find some of both in here, which makes parts of the book a bit tiring to read.
+There’s another problem, though: there seems to be an underlying note of elitism to it all.
+This is a common problem in both literature about travel (“sophisticated traveler” vs. “mindless tourist”) and in literature about China (“cultural expert” vs. “ignorant foreigner”).
+You will find some of both in here, making parts of the book a bit tiring to read.

 who might want to read this

 Häring’s feat of cycling through the Chinese Southwest is okayish.
 His storytelling isn’t bad, but his writing style is a bit clumsy.
 His insights and observations are good.